MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/depolyment-new-outlook.md

 ## Control release of the new Outlook

 Some organizations might opt to use a policy to hide the **Try the new Outlook** toggle from appearing in the classic Outlook for Windows until they’re ready to migrate.
-Refer to [Enable or disable access to the new Outlook for Windows](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook#use-the-registry-to-enable-or-disable-the-new-outlook-toggle-in-outlook-desktop).
+Refer to [Use the registry to enable or disable the New Outlook toggle in Outlook Desktop](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook#use-the-registry-to-enable-or-disable-the-new-outlook-toggle-in-outlook-desktop).

 This policy hides the toggle from classic Outlook, but it doesn’t block the mailbox from being added to the new Outlook for Windows.
 A separate Exchange mailbox policy can be used to block organization mailboxes from being added to the new Outlook.

-For more information, see [Enable or disable access to the new Outlook for Windows](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook#enable-or-disable-the-new-outlook-for-windows-for-an-individual-mailbox)
+For more information, see [Enable or disable the new Outlook for Windows for an individual mailbox](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook#enable-or-disable-the-new-outlook-for-windows-for-an-individual-mailbox)

-In instances where the new Outlook for Windows appears on your organization’s devices through an update, admins can remove it by running this PowerShell cmdlet:
+Windows builds after 23H2 have the new Outlook app preinstalled for all users, as it will replace the preinstalled Mail and Calendar apps by the end of 2024.
+If you prefer to not have the new Outlook for Windows show up in your organization’s devices, you could remove it after it has been installed as part of the update.
+You can do this by following the instructions in this [link](/powershell/module/dism/remove-appxprovisionedpackage) to remove the app package using PowerShell and using the parameter Microsoft.OutlookForWindows.
+The PowerShell cmdlet to use is:
 ```powershell
 Remove-AppxProvisionedPackage -AllUsers -Online -PackageName (Get-AppxPackage Microsoft.OutlookForWindows).PackageFullName
 ```